C2SM/icon-vis/README.md

 ### Modules

-There are a number of [modules](/icon_vis/icon_vis/modules) which are part of the `icon-vis` package (installed by conda (see [env/environment.yml](env/environment.yml)) or pip (see [env/requirements.txt](env/requirements.txt)), which you can import like a normal python package into your scripts.
+There are a number of [modules](/icon_vis/icon_vis/modules) which are part of the `icon-vis` package (installed by conda (see [env/environment.yml](env/environment.yml)) or via pip, which you can import like a normal python package into your scripts.
 To work with the modules and formatoptions from icon-vis, you can add this code block to the start of your script / notebook.
 You will see many examples of the modules being used within the scripts in this repo.

 ```python
 from icon_vis import formatoptions # import icon-vis self-written formatoptions